eleda77/eleda77.github.io/docs/vocab_list.md

 **rotgut** - poor-quality and potentially toxic alcoholic liquor

+**rowel** - a revolving disk with sharp marginal points at the end of a spur; to goad with or as if with a rowel

 **rubicund** - (especially of someone's face) having a ruddy complexion; high-colored

 **rufter** - a hood for a newly taken hawk